rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 ---
 # Lesson 1: Kubechaos
-Let's take a look at the  Deployment section of `deployments/manifest.yaml` here we can see the definition of te Replica Set.
+Let's take a look at the Deployment section of `deployments/manifest.yaml` here we can see the definition of the Replica Set.
 ```
 apiVersion: apps/v1
 kind: Deployment